-- Pass 24 academic credit hours with a 2.0 GPA, within the span of one calendar year (from the start of one season to the start of the next) - Student-athletes must earn 75% of the 24 credit hours (18 hours) during the fall and spring semesters with a minimum of nine (9) hours earned each fall and spring.
-Only 25% (6 hours) may be earned during

-- NCAA regulations require students to officially declare a major by the start of their fifth semester in residence. - A student-athlete who enters a Division II institution must achieve a cumulative GPA of 2.0 to be eligible for the next season of competition.
+- Pass 24 academic hours with a 2.0 GPA, within the span of one calendar year (from the start of one season to the start of the next) -or- - Pass an average of 12 academic hours per semester for every semester that has transpired since the student initially enrolled at the school. - 75% of the hours (18 hours) must be earned during the fall and spring semesters with only 25% allotted to be earned during summer sessions. - NCAA regulations require students to officially declare a major by the start of their fifth semester in residence. - A student-athlete who enters a Division II institution must achieve a cumulative GPA of 2.0 to be eligible for the next season of competition.